mothur/mothur.github.io/_wiki/remove.otus.md

     mothur > remove.otus(accnos=final.an.0.03.subsample.0.03.pick.0.03.otus, constaxonomy=final.an.0.03cons.taxonomy)

-The final.an.0.03cons.taxonomy contains 684 otus, but the remove.otulabels command selected the 86 otus NOT in the accnos file.
+The final.an.0.03cons.taxonomy contains 684 otus, but the remove.otus command selected the 86 otus NOT in the accnos file.

 ### otucorr